Which city is cheaper, Charleston or Duck?

 Duck usually gets more rain in October than Charleston.
 Duck gets 3.2 inches (82 mm) of rain, while Charleston receives 2.9 inches (74 mm) of rain this time of the year.

 The winter attracts plenty of travelers to both Duck and Charleston.
+Most visitors come to Duck for the shopping scene and the cuisine during these months.
 Furthermore, the winter months attract visitors to Charleston because of the museums, the Christmas ambience, the shopping scene, and the cuisine.

 Duck can be very cold during winter.
 In the winter, Duck is much colder than Charleston.
-Typically, the winter temperatures in Duck in January are around 41°F (5°C), and Charleston is about 47°F (9°C).
+Typically, the winter temperatures in Duck in January average around 41°F (5°C), and Charleston averages at about 47°F (9°C).

 Duck usually receives less sunshine than Charleston during winter.
 Duck gets 168 hours of sunny skies, while Charleston receives 188 hours of full sun in the winter.